Neutrino mass variables in 3 active and 2 sterile neutrino scenario: Introduction

 \section{Introduction}

-The Standard Model (SM) of particle physics, formulated in the mid-1970s, has provided an extraordinarily successful description of the fundamental particles and their interactions~\cite{Glashow:1961tr,Weinberg:1967tq}.
-It has been subjected to stringent experimental tests at facilities ranging from fixed-target experiments and $e^+e^-$ colliders to the high-energy frontier explored by the Large Hadron Collider (LHC).
-Over the past four decades, precision measurements of electroweak observables, quark and lepton scattering processes, and rare decays have confirmed SM predictions with remarkable accuracy.
-Nevertheless, the SM is known to be incomplete.
-It offers no viable dark matter candidate, does not explain the observed baryon asymmetry of the universe, and, crucially, assumes neutrinos to be massless.

-Within the SM, neutrinos were originally postulated as exactly massless particles, appearing in three copies $(\nu_e,\nu_\mu,\nu_\tau)$ corresponding to the charged leptons.
-Furthermore, lepton number was assumed to be conserved independently for each lepton family~\cite{Weinberg:1979sa}.
-This paradigm was revised by the discovery of neutrino oscillations, which established that neutrinos possess tiny but nonzero masses and that lepton flavor is not conserved.
-The first compelling evidence arose from atmospheric neutrino observations at Super-Kamiokande~\cite{Super-Kamiokande:1998kpq} and solar neutrino measurements at SNO~\cite{SNO:2002tuh}.
-Subsequently independent confirmation of oscillations governed by the atmospheric mass scale came from accelerator experiments~(K2K~\cite{K2K:2004iot}, MINOS~\cite{MINOS:2020llm}, T2K~\cite{T2K:2011qtm}, NO$\nu$A~\cite{NOvA:2021nfi}) and solar mass scale by reactor experiments (KamLAND~\cite{KamLAND:2013rgu}).
-Afterwards, the non-zero value of $\theta_{13}$ was measured by Double Chooz~\cite{DoubleChooz:2012gmf}, RENO~\cite{RENO:2012mkc}, DayaBay~\cite{DayaBay:2013yxg} experiments.
-These observations firmly establish that the three active neutrinos mix via the Pontecorvo--Maki--Nakagawa--Sakata (PMNS) matrix, characterized by two independent mass-squared splittings $(\Delta m^2_{21}, \Delta m^2_{31})$, three mixing angles, and one CP-violating phase.
+The Standard Model (SM) of particle physics has provided an extraordinarily successful description of fundamental particles and their interactions, confirmed by precision measurements at colliders and fixed-target experiments~\cite{Glashow:1961tr,Weinberg:1967tq}.
+Nevertheless, the SM is incomplete: it offers no viable dark matter candidate, does not explain the baryon asymmetry of the universe, and originally assumed neutrinos to be massless with independently conserved lepton family numbers~\cite{Weinberg:1979sa}.
+This paradigm was overturned by the discovery of neutrino oscillations.
+Compelling evidence first came from atmospheric neutrino observations at Super-Kamiokande~\cite{Super-Kamiokande:1998kpq} and solar neutrino measurements at SNO~\cite{SNO:2002tuh}, subsequently confirmed by accelerator~\cite{K2K:2004iot,MINOS:2020llm,T2K:2011qtm,NOvA:2021nfi} and reactor experiments~\cite{KamLAND:2013rgu,DoubleChooz:2012gmf,RENO:2012mkc,DayaBay:2013yxg}.
+These observations firmly established that the three active neutrinos mix via the PMNS matrix, characterized by two independent mass-squared splittings $(\Delta m^2_{21},\Delta m^2_{31}; ~\Delta m_{ij}^2 = m_i^2-m_j^2)$, three mixing angles~$(\theta_{12}, \theta_{13}, \theta_{23})$, and one CP-violating phase~$(\delta_{CP})$.